Saturday, December 13, 2014

 Wonky Stars and Snowy Forests

 Getting excited about the holidays yet?
-I'm featured on So Sew Easy again today - you can find my tutorial on how to make this pretty little Wonky Star Mug Rug there.
+I'm featured on So Sew Easy with a tutorial to make this Wonky Star Mug Rug.

 I've been working on a bit of abstract "art" the last couple of weeks, using the rest of the fabrics from that mug rug!